 Introduction

-Rye is a recently domesticated crop which has diploid (2n=14) number of chromosome.
-It is an annual and winter annual crop.
-Rye (Secale cereale) is extensively used as grain, cover crop or as forage crops.
-It is closely related to barley and wheat.
-It is widely used as animal fodder.
-Rye is highly susceptible to ergot fungus and consumption of ergot infected rye causes a serious health condition known as ergotism.
-Ergot in rye is caused by Claviceps purpurea which can infect more than 400 grasses including wheat, barley etc. It is a soil born pathogen and prefers moisture for sporulation.
-This fungus is morphologically highly variable in terms of sclerotial length, color of stromata, shape and size of conidia and spectra of alkaloids produced by different isolates (Esser K & Tudzynski P, 1978).The breeding for ergot resistance in rye is still not advanced due to the lack of sufficient genotypic variation for this trait (Mirdita & Miedaner, 2009).
+Rye (Secale cereale) is a recently domesticated diploid crop (2n=14) It is a spring and winter planted annual crop.
+Rye is grown as a grain, cover, or as a forage crop.
+It is closely related to barley and wheat in the Triticeae tribe.
+Rye is highly susceptible to ergot fungus and consumption of ergot infected rye causes a serious health condition known as ergotism (Need a reference for the facts in the above sentences).
+Ergot in rye is caused by Claviceps purpurea which can infect more than 400 grasses including wheat, barley etc. It is a soil born pathogen and requires moisture and moderate temperatures for sporulation.
+This fungus is morphologically highly variable in terms of sclerotial length, color of stromata, shape and size of conidia and spectra of alkaloids produced by different isolates (Esser K & Tudzynski P, 1978).
+Breeding for ergot resistance in rye is still not advanced due to the lack of sufficient genotypic variation for this trait (Mirdita & Miedaner, 2009).

+Rye Reproduction and Ergot infection

 Rye has perfect flowers but possesses gametophytic self-incompatibility.
-Therefore, it is always an out crosser which is pollinated by wind.
-This is an advantage for this fungus.
-This fungus mostly infects the ovary via stigma as soon as flower opens for pollination.
-Generally, this fungus infects ovaries before pollination when the flowers are open and stigmas are exposed.
-After landing on a stigma, this fungus starts to infect ovaries, and form sclerotia.
-Usually, the infection is higher in exposed stigma which is not pollinated (Miedaner & Geiger, 2015).
-Reducing the duration between flowers opening – pollination – flower closing is a key to success for ergot avoidance.
-Therefore, main idea to get rid of ergot is to perform selection for cleistogamy in rye which prevents stigma exposure and prevents its entry into the ovary.
-Since rye has self-incompatibility system, breeding has to be done for it before cleistogamy.
+Therefore, it is always a wind-pollinated out crosser.
+This is an advantage for the ergot fungus.
+Ergot mostly infects the ovary via stigma as soon as flower opens for pollination.
+Generally, ovaries are infected before pollination when the flowers are open and stigmas are exposed.
+After landing on a stigma, ergfotinfects ovaries, and forms sclerotia.
+Usually, the infection is higher in exposed stigma which are not pollinated (Miedaner & Geiger, 2015).
+Reducing the duration between the time between flowers opening and flower closing which occurs after pollination is a key to success for ergot avoidance.
+Therefore, a useful approach to reduce ergot infection is to perform selection for closed flowers also termed cleistogamy in rye which would prevent stigma exposure and ergot entry into ovary.
+Since rye has self-incompatibility system, breeding has to be done to select for self-compatibility before cleistogamy.

-It has been documented that the locus Z on the 2RL chromosome of rye is responsible for the self-incompatibility where TC116908 (a STS marker) co-segregated with Z locus.
-This marker has been found likely to represent a ubiquitin-specific protease (UBP) which has ubiquitination function and is generally found in self-incompatibility reactions in plants(Hackauf & Wehling, 2005).
-The size of this fragment was observed to be 2.2kb with forward primer GCTCAACAACCTCGGCAAC.
+It has been documented that the Z locus on the 2RL chromosome of rye is responsible for self-incompatibility where TC116908 (a STS marker) co-segregated with the Z locus (and self-incompatibility).
+The Z locus gene likely encodes a ubiquitin-specific protease (UBP) which has a ubiquitination function and is generally found in self-incompatibility reactions in plants(Hackauf & Wehling, 2005).
+The orthologue of this Z-locus has also been widely studied in rice and barley.
+Therefore Z locus could be promishing target for gene silencing.

 Research Outline: The main idea to get rid of ergot is to perform selection for cleistogamy in rye which prevents stigma exposure.
 This will also restrict cross pollination.
 Therefore, before selecting for cleistogamy, breeding for self-compatibility has to be done.
-For transforming into self-compatibility, selected parents are subjected to RNAi mediated gene silencing.
+For transforming rye into a self compatible plant, RNAi will be used to turn off the Z gene.